Boys Basketball: Chapel Hill scores win over Kilgore in battle of Bulldogs

 Troup (17-11, 3-6) will play West Rusk at 6:15 p.m.
 Tuesday in New London.

-DAINGERFIELD 51, SABINE 47: DAINGERFIELD - The Daingerfield Tigers led by four after one quarter and held on for a four-point win over the Sabine Cardinals on Friday.
+DAINGERFIELD — The Daingerfield Tigers led by four after one quarter and held on for a four-point win over the Sabine Cardinals on Friday in District 15-3A

 Breydan Pobuda had 18 points and Colt Sparks added 11 for Sabine in the loss.
 The Cardinals will host New Diana on Tuesday.